Who Is Considered to Be a Frontline Worker?

 What is Employee Engagement?

 Employee engagement simply put, is bringing employees into the process of managing the business by welcoming their contributions, especially when it comes to decisions that affect their operations.
 The concept has become increasingly popular over the years, with success-oriented businesses looking to get more people involved not necessarily in the management of the organization but in some of the decisions made by the people at the helm of affairs.
-The situation is not particularly different for frontline workers as employee engagement helps to drive productivity, making them have a sense of belonging.
+The situation is not particularly different for frontline workers as employee engagement helps to drive productivity, giving them a sense of belonging.

 What are the benefits of employee engagement?